 Surveyors shall survey the locations of the HOC approved story pole and staking plan prior to placing the story poles and staking.

-C. The HOC shall host a BSE/R Site Walk presentation by the Applicant to the APO.
+D. The HOC shall host a BSE/R Site Walk presentation by the Applicant to the APO and DRB.
 The Owner or Contract Purchaser shall attend this meeting.

-D. The APO shall submit the Accepted Request or Opposed Request Form to HOC within seven (7) days of the presentation.
+E. The APO shall submit the Accepted Request or Opposed Request Form to HOC within seven (7) days of the presentation.

-E. Accepted Request.
-If all APOs submit an Accepted Request the BSE/R the Application shall be agendized for DRB review and the DRB shall act upon on the BSE/R.
+F. Accepted Request.
+If all APOs submit an Accepted Request the BSE/R Application shall be agendized for DRB review at the next regularly scheduled monthly meeting, and the DRB shall act upon on the BSE/R.

-F. Opposed Request.
+G Opposed Request.
 If one or more APOs submits an Opposed Request, the Application will not be agendized for DRB review unless an arbitrator, following the Building Site Arbitration Rules and Procedures, issues an award determining that the requested BSE/R is necessary for the development of the Lot due to unanticipated and extraordinary conditions.
 See 7.7.8 Building Site Arbitration Rules and Procedures for BSE/BSR/BHI.